 If you do pick up the book, tell me which recipe you want to make first (other than the vegan peanut noodles!)
 It’s going to be hard to choose, just warning you 🙂

-If you like this vegan peanut noodles recipe, you may also like these:
+If you like this vegan peanut noodles recipe, you may also like these other quick, easy vegan dinner ideas:

 - Sweet Potato Broccoli Chickpea Bowls